 Students may also conduct research as part of preparing an annotated edition (either print or web-based) under the direction of a faculty member, or learn web-authoring in a number of English Department courses.

-Click here for other research opportunities available at the University of Louisville.
+Click here for additional undergraduate research opportunities available at the University of Louisville.

 The journal Young Scholars in Writing seeks theory-driven and/or research-based submissions from undergraduates on the following topics: writing, rhetoric, composition, professional writing, technical writing, business writing, discourse analysis, writing technologies, peer tutoring in writing, writing process, writing in the disciplines, and related topics.